edtroleis/tutorial-docker/README.md

 When you create a volume to a container you can storage data into it and when you stop or remove the data container stored still there.

-## Running a container with serveral parameters
+## Run a container with serveral parameters
 ```
 run: execute docker image
 -d: detach, release the terminal